credough/practice-using-phone-while-on-a-jeep/README.md

-# Second Highest Number Finder (Quick Jeepney Practice)
+# Second Highest Integer (quick jeepney practice from gent. to karuhatan)

-This is a small and quick C programming practice I coded **entirely on my phone while riding a jeep** 🚐.
+This is a small and quick C programming practice I coded entirely on my phone while riding a jeep.
 The goal is to find the second highest number in a given integer array.

 ## Screenshot